-A review of your criminal history record indicates:
+A review of your criminal history record indicates that since the clearance was granted:

-- you have a conviction for a Class 1 offence. - that offence was committed by you as an adult.
+- You have a conviction for a Class 1 offence. - That offence was committed by you as an adult.

 This means you are a disqualified person.
-The Act says an interim bar MUST be imposed while your application is being decided.
+The Act says your clearance MUST be suspended while an outcome regarding your clearance is being decided.

-You will have received a letter that advises you of the decision to impose an interim bar, the reason for this decision and information on how your application will be progressed.
+You will have received a letter that advises you of the decision to suspend your clearance, the reason for this decision and information about what happens next.

-How is an interim bar decided?
+How is a suspension decided?

-The Act requires us to impose an interim bar automatically on people with convictions for certain offences including but not limited to:
+The Act requires us to automatically suspend the clearance of people with convictions for certain offences including but not limited to:

-- serious physical assault
+- Serious physical assault

-- serious physical or sexual assault against a child or vulnerable person
+- Serious physical or sexual assault against a child or vulnerable person

-- child pornography related offences
+- Child pornography related offences